microsoft/Azure-Analytics-and-AI-Engagement/Manufacturing/F.A.Q.md

   - Microsoft.StreamAnalytics
   - Microsoft.EventHub

-## What if my cloud-shell session times out?
+## What if my cloud-shell session times out or script fails partially?

 It is important to keep the cloud shell session live during execution else the script will fail to complete.
-In this case you may try to re-run the script but it may throw errors for the conflicting tasks.
-As a last resort you will have t delete the resources and re-deploy the templates.
+In this case you may try to re-run the script or run a particular subscript to set up only the failed part.
+You need to navigate to the subscripts directory in your repository using ```cd``` command and execute it with command ```./Subscript_Name.ps1``` where Subscript_Name is the name of the subscript you wish to execute.
+You can find the list of subscripts [here](https://github.com/microsoft/Azure-Analytics-and-AI-Engagement/tree/main/Manufacturing/automation/subscripts)

 ## Cloning repository gives error
 - Check if you already have a folder named MfgAI in your cloudshell using PowerShell ```ls```